JuliaLang/Juleps/Formatting.md

     String(take!(io))

 where `printformat` instead writes the formatted string directly to `io`.

-If the string is to be written directly to IO device, then we would of course want to do that directly rather than to an intermediate buffer.
-Ideally we would like this to be possible via directly calling `print`, i.e.
+### Output to IO

+The user wants to output directly to an IO device (say `IOStream` or `IOBuffer`).
+In this case, we want to avoid allocating any string at all, i.e. we want to lower

     print(io, "π is approximately ", stringformat(pi, fracdigits=4), ".")

-If not, we could provide a macro `@print` which would do the necessary rewriting, e.g.

-    @print(io, "π is approximately $(pi, fracdigits=4).")

-would be rewritten to
+directly to

     print(io, "π is approximately ")
     printformat(io, pi, fracdigits=4)
     print(io, ".")

+If this is not possible, we could provide a macro `@print` which would do the necessary rewriting, e.g.

+    @print(io, "π is approximately $(pi, fracdigits=4).")